 Private school curricula in Penang

 Cambridge IGCSE leads, with 9 schools offering it as their main secondary programme.
 A-Levels follows at 7 schools, giving families a direct pre-university path without leaving the state.
 Six schools offer the IB Diploma, a higher share than most states outside the Klang Valley.
-Dalat International School in Tanjung Bungah is one of the longest-running IB schools in the country.
+The British curriculum is delivered at Stonyhurst, while the American curriculum is delivered exclusively at Dalat International.
+International accreditations among Penang schools include CIS, COBIS, WASC and IB World School authorisation.

 The Malaysian national curriculum also appears in a few private primary schools catering to local families who want smaller class sizes than government schools can provide.
 If you want your child in a Malay-medium programme but with 25 students per class instead of 40, these schools fill that gap.